Workplace Health & Safety

 Everyone has a right to be safe when working or volunteering in sport.
 WHS laws require sport clubs to comply with the WHS Act and WHS Codes and Regulations.
 This information is provided to assist clubs incorporate risk management and WHS into their club operations and understand and comply with WHS laws.

-Since the Commonwealth’s Work Health and Safety ACT 2012 came into effect in January 2012 people conducting a business (including sport clubs) and workers (including volunteers) are protected by the same WHS laws across Australia.
-The WHS Act provides greater consistency and clarity about WHS laws, making it easier to understand your WHS duties.
+Since the Commonwealth’s Work Health and Safety ACT 2012 came into effect people conducting a business (including sport clubs) and workers (including volunteers) are protected by the same WHS laws across Australia.
+The WHS Act provides greater consistency and clarity about WHS laws, making it easier to understand WHS duties.
 Most clubs and associations already have safety policies and practices in place, however under the WHS laws, some sport clubs may need to take new actions to comply with the WHS Act and the NSW WHS Codes of Conduct and Regulations.

 The ASC “Sporting Clubs guide to a Safe Workplace” and other WHS resources are designed to assist clubs understand and action WHS and Risk Management within their organisation.

 - ASC Sporting Clubs Guide to a Safe Workplace

 Risk management is the course of action your club takes to reduce the likelihood of injury, damage or loss to person or property and to reduce potential legal liability and is a key component of workplace health and safety.

 Under the Smoke-free Environment Act 2000, smoking and vaping is prohibited in outdoor public areas, including:

 - Spectator areas at sports grounds used for organised sporting events

 - Within 10 metres of children’s play equipment in outdoor public places;